metahoof/docs/docs/whitepaper/creator-program-anti-abuse.md

 ## 1️⃣ Anti-Abuse Policy

-To maintain the integrity of the MetaHoof Creator Program and ensure that $UOS rewards are distributed fairly and sustainably, the following rules and monitoring measures will be enforced.
+To maintain the integrity of the MetaHoof Creator Program and ensure that $TOKEN rewards are distributed fairly and sustainably, the following rules and monitoring measures will be enforced.

 ### 1. Prohibited Activities